qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 project.
 The query result can be saved as a new vector layer.

-The **Query Builder** is accessible through the eponym term at the bottom of the :guilabel:`General` menu in the Layer Properties.
+The **Query Builder** is accessible through the eponym term at the bottom of the :guilabel:`General` tab in the Layer Properties.
 Under :guilabel:`Feature subset`, click on the **[Query Builder]** button to open the :guilabel:`Query builder`.
 For example, if you have a ``regions`` layer with a ``TYPE_2`` field, you could select only regions that are ``borough`` in the